 Today’s movie is The Mask of Fu Manchu (1932).
 It features many European actors with taped-backed eyes but I going to go with “that’s how it was done back then” and move on.
 Boris Karloff and Jean Hersholt were amazing in their roles.
-Myrna Loy was fantastic playing an evil sex crazed fiend.
-I used to seeing her in roles like The Thin Man (1934) and The Best Years of Our Lives (1946).
-Of course this movie has archeologists which always draws me in.
+Myrna Loy was fantastic playing an evil sex-crazed fiend.
+I’m use to seeing her in roles like The Thin Man (1934) and The Best Years of Our Lives (1946).
+Of course, this movie has archeologists which always draws me in.

 Jean Hersholt was cast as the German member of the archeological team named Von Berg.
 Although the theme was dark Hersholt delivered with a light touch.
 We covered Jean Hersholt in Episode 64 – Mark of the Vampire (1935).

 Steve Clemente has a very small role as a knife thrower.
 Clemente was first covered in Episode 1 – King Kong (1933).

 Lewis Stone played in Nayland Smith of the British Secret Service.
 Stone was an American actor.
 He went to fight in the Spanish-American War and returned to a career as a writer.
 By the time he was out of his teens his hair had already turned white.
 He began acting in 1915 but took another break to serve in the cavalry during World War I. Following the war, his white hair allowed him to be cast as older and more respectable.